 The statue was installed and blessed at a special parish vigil on the eve of the Feast of the Annunciation on 24th March 2000.
 It had always been Seán’s wish that his Stations of the Cross should start with an Annunciation and end with a Resurrection.

-Positioned as it is on the ambo where the Word of God is proclaimed, the statue not only serves as a starting point to the Stations of the Cross but also, depicting the moment of annunciation met by acceptance, aptly signifies the response of the people of God to his proclaimed Word in the liturgy.
+Positioned as it is on the ambo where the Word of God is proclaimed, the statue not only serves as a starting point to the Stations of the Cross but also, depicting the moment of an annunciation met by an acceptance, aptly signifies the response of the people of God to His proclaimed Word in the liturgy.

 65 Oxford Road